 Note: The Set new password link that you received in the email has an expiration time of 1 hour.
-Beyond this time, you will have to make a new request for setting the new password.

 3. To log out of the admin console, click Logout.

 Adding Pulse One Licenses

 To view and install a license on Pulse One OnPrem, access the Command-Line Interface (CLI) and use the following commands: